-Exhaled NO and facial thermography will be helpful as an immediate decisive tool to help standardisation but there are practical issues e.g. NO peaks 90 mins after challenge.
+Exhaled NO and facial thermography will be helpful as an immediate, decisive tool to help standardisation, but there are practical issues, e.g. NO peaks 90 mins after the challenge.

 Can we prevent allergies?

-- Mothers should breastfeed for at least 6 months, and should not exclude potentially allergenic foods from maternal diet.
+- Mothers should breastfeed for at least six months and not exclude potentially allergenic foods from the maternal diet.
 They should continue to breastfeed while introducing new foods.

 - Add a new food every 2-3 days to allow for observation of adverse food reactions.

-- Do not delay introduction of potentially allergenic foods.
+- Do not delay the introduction of potentially allergenic foods.